prjemian/pyQParamWidget/docs/source/user_guide.rst

 .. _guide.ParameterItem:

-``ParameterItem``
+Parameter Item
 ==========================

-A *parameter* has several pieces of information, as described in the source code documentation, see :class:`~pyqparamwidget.param_item.ParameterItem`.
-There are different widget types, depending on the type of parameter to be edited.
+A *parameter* has several pieces of information, as described in the source code documentation, see :class:`~pyqparamwidget.param_item.ParameterItemBase`.
+There are different types, depending on the type of parameter to be edited.

 Parameter types
 ----------------------

+TODO: too much jargon

 ======================  ==================  =========
 Python symbol           Text name           Qt Widget